LIFEHUBBER

 Dreamverse is the FastVideo realtime video generation and editing platform, living inside the FastVideo monorepo under apps/dreamverse.

 The source materials frame Dreamverse around streaming video generation and editing, with its own backend, web UI, local GPU path, self-hosted B200 deployment notes, Docker support, Modal deployment materials, and a mock backend for UI development.
-This page is a starting point, not a recommendation.
-Check the original source before relying on the resource.
+Use this as a first read, not a recommendation.
+Open the original project before trusting details like terms, limits, privacy, cost, setup, or safety.

 What it is